kremalicious/blog/_src/_posts/2009-03-29-ultimate-coda-wordpress-share-link-bonanza.markdown

 If you download the above Coda Clip files this icon is already applied on the clip files but here're just the icon files (icns, folder, iContainer, PNGs):

-<a class="btn btn-primary icon-download-alt" href="http://www.kremalicious.com/media/coda-clips-icon-files.zip" title="Download Coda Clips Icon">Download Coda Clips Icon</a>
+<a class="btn btn-primary icon-download" href="http://www.kremalicious.com/media/coda-clips-icon-files.zip" title="Download Coda Clips Icon">Download Coda Clips Icon</a>

 ## 2. Usage